 Italy is considered the holder of traditional decorative plaster even today.
 Italian plaster is considered the traditional material used in decorative plastering.
 That plaster is manufactured using the old-world method and is held closely by Italians.

-While that plaster has been imported into America, in the last 25 years multiple companies have developed new plasters that provide a similar look and feel to old-world plasters, but are more affordable and accessible.
+While that plaster has been imported into America, in the last 25 years multiple companies have developed new plasters that provide a similar look and feel to old-world plasters but are more affordable and accessible.

 In addition, many of the new plasters use recycled materials and have been made with particular finishes in mind.